11 Jul 2024 • Real Estate

 It provides the following benefits for landlords:

-Security.
-Like all lease agreements, a rental lease, despite its typically shorter duration, provides landlords with security by allowing them to require security deposit from tenants and agree to other specified contract terms.
+• Security.
+Like all lease agreements, a rental lease, despite its typically shorter duration, provides landlords with security by allowing them to require a security deposit from tenants and agree to other specified contract terms.

 On the other hand, this lease agreement type offers benefits for a tenant, too, such as:

-Flexibility.
+• Flexibility.
 Rental lease agreements offer tenants greater flexibility due to their shorter duration.
-After its expiration, tenants can choose to renew the agreement or decide to move out, giving them the power to make decisions about their living situation.
+After its expiration, tenants can choose to renew the lease agreement or decide to move out, giving them the power to make decisions about their living situation.

 What Happens if a Lease Agreement is Broken?

-If a lease agreement is broken, both land landlords and tenants may face legal consequences and financial implications, namely:
+If a lease agreement is broken, both landlords and tenants may face legal consequences and financial implications, namely:

-3 Mistakes To Avoid When Making a Lease Agreement
+3 Mistakes to Avoid When Making a Lease Agreement

 The lease must be thoroughly regulated by the agreement, and here are three mistakes to avoid when making a lease agreement to ensure parties have a valid document.